sscansan/genomics_and_GWAS_tutorials/README.md

 # Genomic projects tutorials

-> :warning: "This repository is under construction"
+> :warning: This repository is under construction :warning:

 This repository contains a collection of genomic projects that I am working on.
 GitHub repository of bioinformatic projects recolving around genomics using